 Other online discussions of content labeling books:

-“Leesburg mom not giving up on library book warning-label campaign” (news article about a lady wanting the public library to separate YA fiction into high school and middle school sections)
+“Leesburg mom not giving up on library book warning-label campaign” (news article about a mother wanting the public library to separate YA fiction into high school and middle school sections)